troy896/magisk-files/note_beta.md

 MagiskHide WhiteList has significant performance and memory consumption issue and might break some modules that require app to read (overlay module, systemize app, ...).
 Only use WhiteList if necessary

-### About Zygisk 💀

-Zygisk is detectable and does not have hiding itself method like RiruHide.
-In additional, there are no hiding module that actually work, please don't enable Zygisk if unnecessary.
-[Read here to learn more about Zygisk...](https://huskydg.github.io/blog/zygisk-can-be-detected-very-easily)

 ## 2022.7.20 Magisk v25.2

 Maintenance release fixing various issues.